 It is essential for you to gain some real-world perspective on whatever form of medicine interests you (human, vet, dental).
-There are many ways in which you can learn about the field: Working or volunteering in a hospital or community health clinic, doing an internship (through our International Internship Program or through the Office of Career Services), or reading and becoming informed about latest trends and challenges in the field (see the Current Articles section of this site and our ever-growing library at HPA).
+There are many ways in which you can learn about the field: Working or volunteering in a hospital or community health clinic, doing an internship (through our International Internship Program or through the Center for Career Development), or reading and becoming informed about latest trends and challenges in the field (see the Current Articles section of this site and our ever-growing library at HPA).

 Learn more about: